Lake Elsinore, California: Riverview

 The Riverview District is a combination of steep terrain and flat areas nestled between a knoll with steep slopes, a major watercourse, and the lake.
 Higher elevations and steep slopes are located in the northwest areas of the Riverview District, which function as a physical border with most of the adjacent Historic District.
 The San Jacinto River floodway, located within the Riverview District along the eastern and southern areas, is the city's major watercourse.
 The river flows southwest from Canyon Lake through the Lake Elsinore Hills District and the Riverview District, then ultimately empties into the lake.

 Climate

 Lake Elsinore has a mild semi-arid climate (Köppen climate classification BSk/BSh), with hot, almost rainless summers and mild, wetter winters.
 While too dry for this classification, its thermal regime and precipitation distribution resembles that of a hot-summer Mediterranean climate (Köppen Csa), which is present in many surrounding areas.
 On average, the hottest month is July, and the coolest month is December.
 The highest recorded temperature was 118 F, first recorded on August 12, 1933, and the lowest recorded temperature was 10 F on December 30, 1974.
-The maximum average precipitation occurs in February, and the minimum average precipitation in June, although less than half of all Junes, Julies, Augusts, and Septembers record any precipitation whatsoever.
+The maximum average precipitation occurs in January with 75 mm, and the minimum average precipitation in June with 1.8 mm, although less than half of all Junes, Julies, Augusts, and Septembers record any precipitation whatsoever.
 The greatest amount of precipitation ever received in one day was 5.28 in, on February 15, 1927.
+Snowfall only occurs in April with 0.51 cm.